isaacfungg/obsidian/Mortgage Broker Course/Terms.md

 `Implied Terms`: Terms that are not exactly stated in the contract but may be implied by statute or case law `Clogging`: Blocking or interfering with the borrower's right to fully regain ownership of their property after repaying the mortgage
-`Partial discharge`: When the lender removes the mortgage from part of the property
+`Partial discharge`: When the lender removes the mortgage from part of the property `Assumable mortgage`: A mortgage that a buyer can take over from the current homeowner